openstack/keystone/doc/source/admin/federation/configure_federation.rst

 .. code-block:: console

-   $ openstack identity provider create --remote-id https://myidp.example.com/v3/OS-FEDERATION/saml2/idp myidp
+   $ openstack identity provider create --remote-id https://samltest.id/saml/idp samltest

 The value for the ``remote-id`` option is the unique identifier provided by the IdP.
 For a SAML IdP it can found as the EntityDescriptor entityID in the IdP's